Real Club España: Success

-The success of Real España began immediately, the season after the club was founded, won its first amateur league title in the 1913–14 season of the Liga Mexicana de Football Amateur Association.
-They won their first double but it would not stop there, the club won a total of 13 amateur league titles and 7 amateur cup tournaments between 1912 and the beginning of the professional era of Mexican football.
+The success of Real Club España began immediately, the season after the club was founded, won its first amateur league title in the 1913–14 season of the Liga Mexicana de Football Amateur Association.
+They won their first double, but it would not stop there, as the club won a total of 13 amateur league titles and 7 amateur cup tournaments between 1912 and the beginning of the professional era of Mexican football.

-When the first professional football league in Mexico was created in 1943, Real España was one of the favourites but they lost the title to Asturias in a playoff match, and the next year won the title in the 1944–45 season.
+When the first professional football league in Mexico was created in 1943, Real España was one of the favorites, but they lost the title to Asturias in a playoff match, and the next year won the title in the 1944–45 season.

-During the 1949–50 season, Real España withdrew due to disagreements with the FMF and were disaffiliated.
+During the 1949–50 season, Real España withdrew due to disagreements with the Federación Mexicana de Fútbol (FMF) and were disaffiliated.

 Present

-At present, Real España currently still exists, but not as a football club anymore.
+Currently, Real España still exists, although not as a football club anymore.
 Their facilities continue to operate in Mexico City and—aside from football—the club offers members the option to take part in several sporting activities including rowing and tennis, among others.
 Its professional football program has been left in the past and only some fields, photographs and trophies survive.

 España B

 Amid the controversy Germania was accepted to play in the league.
 Germania was composed of German players who had come to Mexico.
 Rumors were that Amicale Française and Reforma had quit the league due to Germans being allowed in the league.
 The true reason was that during this time World War I was occurring in Europe causing the French and English in Mexico to go back to their countries to contribute in their respective armies.
 Mexico posed as a neutral country so that was the reason why Germania had been allowed to join.
-During the 1915–16 season of the Primera Fuerza España B began playing and was composed of extra players from Club España.
+During the 1915–16 season of the Primera Fuerza España B began playing and was composed of extra players from Real Club España.